 - Dr. Ben Baran, Management Department

-- Dr. Vickie Coleman Gallagher, Management Department
+- Dr. Vickie Coleman Gallagher, Management Department and Center Co-Director

-- Dr. Stephanie Hinnershitz, Department of History and Center Director
+- Dr. Stephanie Hinnershitz, Department of History

-- Dierdre M. Mageean, Urban Studies
+- Dr. Dierdre M. Mageean, Urban Studies

 - Dr. Tracy Porter, Management Department